Scan for Confidential Data on External Drives: Windows

 - Mounted Disk Images (servers mapped to a drive letter on your machine)

-If this is the first time you've used Spirion on this computer, continue with Step 2.
+If this is the first time you've used Spirion, continue with Step 2.
 Otherwise, skip to step 3.

-In the New Spirion Profile window, enter a password, confirm the password, then click .
-In the Profile Password dialog box, click .
-Continue with Step 4.
+In the New Spirion Profile window, enter a password, confirm the password, and then click .
+In the Profile Password box, click .

 Note: Do not use your NetID password.

-- If prompted, in the Spirion Profile Sign In dialog box, enter your password, then click .
+- If prompted, in the Spirion Profile Sign In window, enter your password, and then click .

 Enter a password to use for the scan results file, confirm the password, and then click

-Note: Do not use your Spirion profile password or your NetID password for the results file.
+Note: Do not use your Identity Finder profile password or your NetID password for the results file.